designedmind/2017/_drafts/intro.md

 be devoted to trying to explain it.
 What I just said seems _obviously false_.
 And yet, with some effort, it seems to be possible to understand consciousness in this way.

-The _Virtual Cartesian Theatre_ builds substantially on the insights of Daniel Dennett.
-Whereas Dennett explicitly rejects the language of qualia and "movies in the brain" as vestiges of Cartesian Dualism, the Virtual Cartesian Theatre _recasts_ them as robust features of our behaviour, fitting them, ironically maybe, into a fully Dennettian world-view.
-Dennett's approach, according to some critics, "explains away" consciousness, disregarding most of our non-materialist intuitions.
-I believe a complete scientific theory of consciousness requires construing our non-materialist intuitions as _features of_ consciousness, part of the phenomenon to be explained, rather than lingering confusion about it.

-This document is my attempt to unpack the above sketch into something much more comprehensive.